What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

 More generally, we can consider $n$-dimensional unit spheres with the same adjacency property defined by orthogonality.
 An orthonormal basis will be called context (block, maximal observable, Boolean subalgebra), or, in this particular area, a $n$-clique.
 Note that for any such graphs involving $n$-cliques the chromatic number of this graph is at least be $n$ (because the chromatic number of a single $n$-clique or context is $n$).

-Thereby vertices of the graph are identified with points on the three-dimensional unit sphere; with adjacency defined by orthogonality; that is, two vertices of the graph are adjacent if and only if the unit vectors from the origin to the respective two points are orthogonal.
+Therefore vertices of the graph are identified with points on the three-dimensional unit sphere; with adjacency defined by orthogonality; that is, two vertices of the graph are adjacent if and only if the unit vectors from the origin to the respective two points are orthogonal.

 The connection to quantum logic is this: any context (block, maximal observable, Boolean subalgebra, orthonormal basis) can be represented by a triple of points on the sphere such that any two unit vectors from the origin to two distinct points of that triple of points are orthogonal.
-Thus graph adjacency in logical terms indicates ``belonging to some common context (block, maximal observable, Boolean subalgebra, orthonormal basis).''
+Thus graph adjacency in logical terms indicates ``belonging to some common context (block, maximal observable, Boolean subalgebra, orthonormal basis)''.

-In three dimensions, if the chromatic number of graphs is four or higher, there does not globally exist any consistent coloring obeying the rule that adjacent vertices (orthogonal vectors) must have different colors: if one allows only three different colors, then somewhere in that graph of chromatic number higher than three, adjacent vertices must have the same colors (or else the chromatic number would be three or lower).
+In three dimensions, if the chromatic number of graphs is four or higher, there does not globally exist any consistent coloring obeying the rule that adjacent vertices (orthogonal vectors) must have different colors: if one allows only three different colors, then somewhere in that graph of a chromatic number higher than three, adjacent vertices must have the same colors (or else the chromatic number would be three or lower).

-By a similar argument, non-separability of two-valued states -- such as encountered in Section~\ref{2017-b-bugscombino} with the $\Gamma_3$-configuration of Kochen-Specker~\cite[p.~70]{kochen1} -- translates into non-differentiability by colorings with colors less or equal to the number of atoms in a block (cf. Fig.~\ref{2017-b-f-twobugschromaticsep}).
+By a similar argument, non-separability of two-valued states -- such as encountered in Section~\ref{2017-b-bugscombino} with the $\Gamma_3$-configuration of Kochen-Specker~\cite{kochen1} (p.~70)--translates into non-separability by colorings with colors less or equal to the number of atoms in a block [cf. Figure~\ref{2020-f1-gd}f].